Introduction

 1. Cache

-NGINX caching accelerates page rendering by retrieving stored pages from cache memory instead of fetching them from the server.
+Page rendering is accelerated by NGINX caching, which retrieves saved pages from cache memory rather than the server.
 Pages are cached upon their initial request, enhancing response times for subsequent page views.

 Setting Up Nginx